 I have tremendously enjoyed participating in the above seminar.
 It was well prepared, comprehensibly structured and intellectually stimulating.
 The guiding questions for each reading also came in very handy, especially when tackling the longer and more complex texts.

 DemPrac 2019 helped me very much in orienting my research, which is still in its early stages.
 The literature was very relevant for my own research, although I had a slightly different point of entry.
 The combination of the others’ backgrounds and expertise helped me to situate my own research in a broader context and helped me to think of how good interdisciplinary research can be done.

 — Participant feedback in 2019, Stockholm

 Short on Convenors & Lecturers

-Dr. Ashley J. Bohrer is Assistant Professor of Gender and Peace Studies at the University of Notre Dame and brings core insights into intersectional feminism, Marxism and decolonial thinking.
+Ashley J. Bohrer is Assistant Professor of Gender and Peace Studies at the University of Notre Dame and cohosts the Pedagogies for Peace Podcast.
+She is the author Marxism and Intersectionality: Race, Gender, Class and Sexuality under Contemporary Capitalism (2021, Transcript) and devotes much of her time to social movements for intersectional and anti-capitalist liberation.
+To the seminar she brings core insights into intersectional feminism, Marxism and decolonial thinking.
 She joined Henrik and Andrés in 2017 to further develop the seminar’s teaching and curriculum.

-Dr. Jacob von Heland is Research Fellow at KTH Environmental Humanities Laboratory and co-director of The Situated Ecologies Platform with Henrik since 2014.
+Jacob von Heland is an interdisciplinary environmental studies scholars and film maker and Affiliated Research Fellow at the Environmental Science Department at KTH and co-director of The Situated Ecologies Platform.
 He joined the team in 2019 to contribute insights on how film-based research practices intersects with critical theory and cinematic ethnography.